squadran2003/imageassistant/README.md

    - **Convert to Black and White**: Converts the uploaded image to grayscale.
    - **Resize Image**: Resizes the image based on user input.

-## Mentions

-This project utilizes the [rembg](https://github.com/danielgatis/rembg) library for background removal, created by **Daniel Gatis**.
-Special thanks to him for his excellent work on this tool, which significantly enhances the image processing capabilities of this application.

 ## Contributing